-If worst comes to worst, we often hold on to something to keep our sanity intact—whether a prayer, a comfort food, or even a self-help book.
+If worst comes to worst, we often hold on to something to keep our sanity intact—a prayer, a comfort food, or even a self-help book.
 Mine is the nostalgic memories of my childhood, encapsulated in the soothing melodies of my mother’s lullaby.

-Despite being deprived of words, the music she whispered not only lulled me to sleep but also gave me a comforting assurance that things, no matter how bad, would turn out otherwise.
+Despite being deprived of words, the music she whispered lulled me to sleep and gave me a comforting assurance that things, no matter how bad, would turn out otherwise.

-Fast forward to today, the same lullaby now permanently etched in my mind serves as my refuge from the stresses of life, taking me back to the age of innocence when everything was pristine and my mother the center of the universe.
+Fast forward to today, the same lullaby now permanently etched in my mind serves as my refuge from the stresses of life, taking me back to the age of innocence when everything was pristine, and my mother was the center of the universe.

 Unbeknown to him, the same sounds would finally take shape years later, giving the Philippines its unofficial national lullaby and a timeless message of motherly love that transcends different generations.